Rocky Romero: Ring of Honor (2004–2005, 2007–2010)

-On January 26, 2008, Romero teamed with Richards and defeated the teams of The Age of the Fall (Tyler Black and Jimmy Jacobs), Austin Aries and Bryan Danielson, and Brent Albright and B. J. Whitmer in an Ultimate Endurance match to capture the World Tag Team Championship.
-Romero and Richards later lost the titles to the Briscoe Brothers, and Romero later left ROH in mid-2008 to once again compete in Mexico.
-He returned at Final Battle 2009, where he won a match against rival Alex Koslov.
+On January 26, 2008, Romero and Richards defeated the teams of Age of the Fall (Tyler Black and Jimmy Jacobs), Aries and Danielson and Brent Albright and Whitmer in an Ultimate Endurance match to capture the World Tag Team Championship, but lost it on April 12 to the Briscoe Brothers.
+Romero later left ROH in mid-2008 to once again compete in Mexico.
+He returned on December 18, 2009, and defeated rival Alex Koslov the next night at Final Battle.
 They had a rematch on March 26, 2010, in Arizona during WrestleMania weekend, which Koslov won.